Italian Student Visa Instructions

 What you need to bring to Florence

-Once you arrive in Florence you will apply for a Permesso di Soggiorno (Permit of Stay).
+Once you arrive in Florence, you will apply for a Permesso di Soggiorno (Permit of Stay).
 This process is required by Italian law and will make you a legal resident of Italy for the semester.
 The Syracuse Florence staff will assist you with your application during orientation.
-Please read the Permesso di Soggiorno Spring 2018 information sheet which details what you need to prepare and bring to Florence with you for this process.
+Please read the Permesso di Soggiorno Fall 2018 information sheet, which details what you need to prepare and bring to Florence with you for this process.

 Information for EU Passport Holders